 *** There are also a few 'syllabic consonants' in English, e.g. 'sh', (meaning - 'please be quiet'), 'zzzz' (meaning - a bee buzzing or a person snoring), 'ssss' (meaning - the hissing of a snake), 'mmm' (meaning - 'something tastes nice') are examples of these.

 Professor Greg Brooks in his book 'The Dictionary of the British English Spelling System' states that 'in strict linguistic terms'.... 'only spoken words have syllables, and written words do not'.
 (Appendix A3, syllables page 458).
-This is because it is sometimes impossible to decide where syllables start and end in written words, e.g. extra, exact
+This is because it is sometimes difficult to decide where syllables start and end in written words, e.g. extra/exact, cried/diet, toad/oasis, gave/camel, drive/drivel, does/poet without knowing the meaning of the word.

 Phonology deals with the organisation of the sounds that convey linguistic meaning in a language.